 And people say middle-schoolers don’t listen.
 Trust me, the fourteen-year-old me listened to his words way better than the twenty-four-year-old me, and the twenty-eight-year-old was about to feel it.

 Excuses…and a Reality Check

 With the urgency of multiple other tasks this semester, I didn’t start training until a few weeks before the race.
-People advised me to take it slow because I wouldn’t be as fast as I used to be, and my boss (who used to coach track and still runs for pleasure) said to Google “Couch to 5k” training programs.
+People advised me to take it slow because I wouldn’t be as fast as I used to be, and someone I knew who used to coach track (and still runs for pleasure) said to Google “Couch to 5k” training programs.

 Couch to 5k?
 It wasn’t as if I hadn’t been doing anything.
 I was managing migraines one to two times a week from the added computer work at both work and school, and a few days after submitting my twenty-five-page research paper, I was wearing a brace for carpal tunnel, which I called my unimpressive nerd injury.
 And I still had stacks of papers, tests, and journals on my desk to grade.
 It was as though I was running everywhere without actually running.

 So less than a month before the race, I started with the walk-run method in our neighbor’s horse corral—twelve laps made a mile.
 A mile shouldn’t be too hard—I used to go for months without exercising and then run a mile.
 I’d be sore the next day, but it wasn’t as if I couldn’t do it.

 The first few times, I accomplished a major cramp in my side by the third running lap.
 Even my back ached, and my arms felt heavy and sore, and I knew I was more out of shape than I’d ever been.
 Apparently being out-of-breath after a sprint up the stairs wasn’t evidence enough.
 But since when did running make your arms hurt?